Mobile Integration

 Architecture

-Mobile apps interact with Rivellum nodes via HTTP/JSON:
+Mobile clients interact with Rivellum nodes via HTTP/JSON.
+SDK selection depends on app stack:

 Integration Approach